Getting Started

 Set a repository variable named

-that contains a Specify personal access token (Create one here ↗︎).
+SPECIFY_TOKENthat contains a Specify personal access token (Create one here ↗︎).
 You can also set it as a workspace variable ↗︎ instead to use the same Specify token across several Bitbucket repositories.
 (4)Set a repository variable named

-that contains the value of a Bitbucket app password (Create one here ↗︎).
+APP_PASSWORDthat contains the value of a Bitbucket app password (Create one here ↗︎).
 This helps you use the Bitbucket REST API on your user's behalf to create a Pull Request.
 (5)Schedule your pipeline to run whenever you want (Pipelines > Schedules)

 Testing our pipeline